Ngwaabanjong/DevOps-joinhere/jenkins/ReadMe.md

 - Jenkins is an automation server that helps automate the building, testing, and deployment of software projects.
 - It simplifies the process of integrating code changes from multiple contributors and ensures that the software is always in a reliable and deployable state.

+## Types of deployment
+When to use Declarative pipeline:
+- You prefer a more structured and readable syntax.
+- Your CI/CD workflow aligns well with the predefined stages and constructs.
+- Your pipeline requirements are relatively simple and standard.

+Scripted pipeline:
+- You need more flexibility and control over the pipeline logic.
+- Your CI/CD workflow involves complex or custom scenarios.
+- You are comfortable with Groovy scripting and want to leverage its full capabilities.

 ## Key Concepts:
 **Continuous Integration (CI):**